 While this guide focuses on excessive direct debits, the other worry is when they're set too low.
 This often happens when sneaky energy salespeople offer to beat your current direct debit payment if you switch.

 This is also a devious trick, as lowering the direct debit doesn't lower the cost.
 It just means you'll pay less each month, then get a huge bill at the end of the year which you may not expect and will be chased for.
 If the debt gets too high, you may not be able to switch.

 Always compare based on the cost of units.
 If this has happened to you, it's worth doing a comparison on Cheap Energy Club to check you're on the right tariff.
 If you're on Economy 7, you can still compare tariffs.
 (See our Economy 7 guide for full information.)
-If you're already on the best tariff, use the info below to increase, rather than decrease the payment.
+If you're already on the best tariff, use the info below to increase your payment, rather than decrease it.

 Check your situation

-There are a number of direct debit overpayment scenarios and all require handling slightly differently.
+There are a number of direct debit overpayment scenarios.
+All need handling slightly differently.